ivanreese/visual-programming-codex/implementations.md

 An interesting and fairly early visual language, built in Smalltalk by one of Smalltalk's creators.
 Also interesting to consider that this work was being done coincidently with HyperCard at Apple.

+> Fabrik is a visual programming environment — a kit of computational and user-interface components that can be "wired" together to build new components and useful applications.
+Fabrik diagrams utilize bidirectional dataflow connections as a shorthand for multiple paths of flow.
+Built on object-oriented foundations, Fabrik components can compute arbitrary objects as outputs.
+Music and animation can be programmed in this way and the user interface can even be extended by generating graphical structures that depend on other data.
+An interactive type system guards against meaningless connections.
+As with simple dataflow, each Fabrik component can be compiled into an object with access methods corresponding to each of the possible paths of data propagation.

 * [Wikipedia](https://en.wikipedia.org/wiki/Fabrik_(software))
 * [HN Discussion](https://news.ycombinator.com/item?id=12104463)